-Imagine if last year Jeremy Corbyn had won the general election with a small majority, his government had ground to a halt with the Lords rejecting legislation and then the Queen just sacked him.
+Imagine if Jeremy Corbyn had won a general election with a small majority, his government had ground to a halt with the Lords rejecting legislation and then the Queen just sacked him.

-That, very roughly, is what happened 45 years ago to Gough Whitlam’s Australian government.
-Save the Whitlam was a much more charismatic and successful politician than Corbyn, and the sacking was done by the Queen’s Governor-General rather than herself.
+That, very roughly, is what happened to Gough Whitlam’s Australian government in the 1970s.
+Save that Whitlam was a much more charismatic and successful politician than Corbyn, and the sacking was done by the Queen’s Governor General rather than herself.
 But you get a sense of the scale of such a political crisis.

 Here’s a short recap of the amazing story from ABC, including Gough Whitlam’s famous comments on the steps of Parliament House after being sacked:

 Intrigued?
 Then get The Eleventh‘s episodes to enjoy yourself here.
 If you’re new to listening to podcasts, my quick and simple guide to listening to podcasts is designed to help you get going.
 Happy listening!